DavidWittman/wittman.xyz/content/posts/stack-refactoring-with-cdk.md

 })
 ```

 This takes care of the `Rule` resource, but you'll also need to pass flags to `cdk deploy` and `cdk synth` to avoid creating the `Condition` resources.
-See below.
+See [below](#synthesize-the-stacks).

-### Create the Refactor Mapping
+### Create the Resource Mapping

-The "refactor mapping" is a JSON document which tells CloudFormation which resource is moving and which stacks are involved.
+The "resource mapping" is a JSON document which tells CloudFormation which resources are moving and which stacks are involved in the refactor.
 Here is what ours will look like in this example:

 ``` json
 [